-- Get tested: If you suspect that you have an STI or you have engaged in sexual behavior with someone who has tested positive for STIs, it is an intelligent decision to get tested.
+- Get tested: If you suspect you have an STI or have engaged in sexual behavior with someone who has tested positive for STIs, it is an intelligent decision to get tested.
 Some conditions can become dangerous if left untreated.

-- Be honest: Be open and communicative with your partner about your sexual history and partners with STIs.
+- Be honest: Be open and communicative with your partner about your sexual history and your partners with STIs.
 This will limit any future issues and dishonesty.
 You will feel like a weight has been lifted off your chest when you come clean about your condition.